Chostakovitch/MicroMon/README.md

 A convenient way to use it is with a configuration file.
 An almost self-explained example is provided in `mm.conf`.

-To run MicroMon, just `go install` the main package and run `/path/to/binary -c /path/to/conf`.
+To run MicroMon, just `go get github.com/chostakovitch/micromon`, `go install github.com/chostakovitch/micromon/main` and run `/path/to/binary -c /path/to/conf`.

 The [Wiki section](https://github.com/Chostakovitch/MicroMon/wiki) details :
 * More options for configuration file